Created by the Bay Area Writer’s Group

 They figured out his backstory, agreed on what makes him tick and defined his current situation, and then established two unbreakable rules that all the writers would have to follow.

-They evidently had a lot of fun with it, and they even eventually wrote a few stories, which were collected in Fog City Noicturne (2006), which boasted the sub-title: "One Detective -- Six Authors."
+They evidently had a lot of fun with it, and they eventually crasnked out a few stories, which were collected in Fog City Nocturne (2006), which boasted the sub-title: “One Detective — Six Authors.”

 The stories intentionally stick pretty close to the formula; Nick’s appropriately hard-boiled and down on his luck, struggling to eke out a living on the “cold, dark, fog shrouded streets” of post-WWII (and suitably corrupt) San Francisco.
 Need I mention the fedora and trenchcoat?